monsoonmaelstrom/book2/book2.md

 “But—”

 “No, John.
 No buts.
-If he asks again, you will tell him that you have not seen or noticed anything out of the ordinary, and you will not detail any aspect of my personal relationships to him.”
+If he asks again, you will tell him you have not seen or noticed anything out of the ordinary, and you will not detail any aspect of my personal relationships to him.”
 It’s not a suggestion.

 “Yes.
 Of course.”